Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example input to this request is in the file [parameter_to_json-input.json](files/parameter_to_json-input.json).
 An example output to this request is in the file [parameter_to_json-output.json](files/parameter_to_json-output.json).

-## create_pre_account_transaction_ext
+## create_account_transaction_ext

-Semantics: Creates a transfer transaction with the provided values.
+Semantics: Creates and signs a transaction with the provided values, including the payload in JSON format.
 This currently only supports smart contract updates and simple transfers.

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string